RamenVentures/Operating-Manual/README.md

 Shopify is the fastest SaaS company to 1-billion dollars in revenue.
 Anywhere.
 Ever.

-When it acquired our startup, Shopify had just 50 employees, powered 20,000 businesses, and was worth about $100 million.
+When it acquired our startup, Shopify had about 60 employees, powered 20,000 businesses, and was worth about $100 million.
 Today, Shopify has more than 3,000 employees, powers 700,000 businesses, and is valued around $17 billion.

 As Shopify's first VP Product and Head of Engineering respectively, Adam and Josh learned how to scale from small Canadian startup to World-leading company.
 We want to share the important lessons we learned with as many founders as possible.